Wrongful Death Lawyers Houston, Texas

 - Medical malpractice

-A Wrongful death claim is pursued with the aim in establishing who was at fault and bring justice for those who suffered a loss by seeking Wrongful death compensation.
-If you or someone you know has died due to the careless actions of another, contact Houston wrongful death attorney, Charles J. Argento to find out how we can help you preserve your rights and seek monetary compensation.
+An accidental death claim is pursued with the aim of establishing who was at fault and bring justice for those who suffered a loss by seeking compensation.
+If you or someone you know has died due to the careless actions of another, contact Houston wrongful death attorney, Charles J. Argento at (713) 225-5050 to find out how we can help you preserve your rights and seek monetary compensation.

 Proving Negligence in a Wrongful Death Claim in Houston

 Although there are innumerable causes and scenarios that can result in a wrongful death suit, the following elements must be clearly established in order to sue for damages:

-- Duty of Care: There must be sufficient evidence to illustrate to the court that the responsible party used ill caution in the time of the accident and failed to comply with safety regulations.
-This could apply to vehicle operators, property owners, physicians, work place supervisors and product manufacturers that weren’t following established standards that resulted in an avoidable and lethal accident.
+1. Duty of Care: There must be sufficient evidence to illustrate to the court that the responsible party used ill caution in the time of the accident and failed to comply with safety regulations.
+This could apply to vehicle operators, property owners, physicians, workplace supervisors and product manufacturers that weren’t following established standards that resulted in an avoidable and lethal accident.

 2. Breach of Duty of Care: There must be proof that the party responsible for the injury breached the mandated duty of care that was in the wrongdoer’s capacity to adhere to.
 This could include disregarding traffic safety regulations, property or workplace conditions not being up to code, product defects or errors made by healthcare practitioners.

-- Causation: Not only must the case prove the negligent party acted illegally or acted irresponsibly, but it must also be evident that the oversight directly resulted in the death of another.
-The negligent action that caused the accident and the resulting death needs to be directly connected in order to pursue for compensation of the surviving family.
+3. Causation: Not only must the case prove the negligent party acted illegally or acted irresponsibly, but it must also be evident that the oversight directly resulted in the death of another.
+The negligent action that caused the accident and the resulting death needs to be directly connected in order to pursue compensation for the surviving family.

 An experienced Houston wrongful death lawyer has the ability to communicate with insurance companies, financial institutions and corporations that may not work with a non-lawyer voluntarily.
 Simply put, legal individuals and companies respond to legal representatives in a timely fashion, and with clear answers.